chrisnevers/mysql8/README.md

 # Contributing

-Contributions to `Bitlib` are greatly appreciated! ❤️
+Contributions to `ocaml-mysql` are greatly appreciated! ❤️

 Please try to keep its implementation unassuming and configurable. 🙂